ODI Spring Break in Brazil:

 Access, Equity, and Opportunity

-During the trip, the group traveled to Morro de São Paulo, one of five villages on the island Tinharé in the municipality of Cairu, Bahia, Brazil.
+During the trip, the entire group traveled to Morro de São Paulo, one of five villages on the island Tinharé in the municipality of Cairu, Bahia, Brazil.
 There students toured the island, visiting Praia da Argila and Gamboa Beach.
-Where there was also a visit to Modern School, which culminated in a basketball game between Gamboan and OSU students.